 You can also marinate noodles in soy sauce and other seasonings after cooking, and then dehydrate them for a delicious Asian noodle salad with vegetables and shrimp.
 This can be cold-soaked for lunch—simply add a bit of cold water in the morning, store the bag in a leakproof spot, and by lunch your food will be ready to eat.

 How to Dehydrate Meals and Sauces

-Some meals can be prepared to completion before being dehydrated for an even easier trail dinner.
+Some meals can be prepared to completion before being dehydrated.
 Dishes like stews, chili and risotto all lend themselves well to drying.

 Dehydrated Meal-Prep Tips: